DAIFerraraGraf/dai-lab-http-infrastructure/README.md

 openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -sha256 -days 365
 ```

 It will generate the certificates and the key of a validity of one year.
-We have to put them inside the
+We must put them inside the
 folder `traefik/ssl`.

 ## Optional steps